Buying your child a new bike? Finding it hard to pick the best one? Relax, we’ve put together a simple guide to help you choose wisely…

 Shimano 7-speed gearing is grip-shift operated, and child-specific v-brakes provide the stopping power.
 Handlebars, saddle and pedals are all designed with a junior rider in mind.

-With wheel sizes of 24 inches comes many more features.
+With a wheel size of 24in comes many more features.
 These bikes are essentially smaller versions of adult bikes, with the variation, style and focus that goes with it.

 You can get everything from drop-bar road bikes, front- and full-suspension options with disc brakes for budding mountain bikers, or sturdy and versatile flat-handlebar bikes.